 When does registration open?

-Early-bird registration for delegates is now open, and will close on May 25th, 2018.
-Please be sure to join our mailing list for the most-up-to-date information regarding our conference.
+Early Summer registration is now open until July 13th, 2018.
+Be sure to join our mailing list for the most-up-to-date information regarding our conference.
 You will be first to know about:

 (1) Registration deadlines;